 Great Bear is a ski area located in the state of South Dakota in USA.
 The resort is in the town of Sioux Falls, SD.

 Great Bear is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Great Bear.
+Unfortunately, none of those passes work with Great Bear.
 To purchase season passes, you'll need to visit Great Bear's website.

 There are numerous options to stay at Great Bear around the resort.
 Check out the available options with the form below.